slu-dss/research-04/README.md

 ## Lesson Overview

-### Objectives
-At the end of this lesson, participants should be able to:

-1.
-2.
-3.

 ### Lesson Resources
 * The [`SETUP.md`](/references/SETUP.md) file in the [`references/`](/references) directory contains a list of packages required for this lesson